github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets.md

 For troubleshooting information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/troubleshooting-required-status-checks)."

+{% ifversion code-scanning-merge-protection-rulesets %}

+## Set {% data variables.product.prodname_code_scanning %} merge protection

+If your repositories are configured with {% data variables.product.prodname_code_scanning %}, you can use rulesets to prevent pull requests from being merged when one of the following conditions is met:

+{% data reusables.code-scanning.merge-protection-rulesets-conditions %}

+For more information, see "[AUTOTITLE](/code-security/code-scanning/managing-your-code-scanning-configuration/set-code-scanning-merge-protection)."
+For more general information about {% data variables.product.prodname_code_scanning %}, see "[AUTOTITLE](/code-security/code-scanning/introduction-to-code-scanning/about-code-scanning)."

+{% endif %}

 ## Block force pushes

 You can prevent users from force pushing to the targeted branches or tags.
 This rule is enabled by default.